peterhinch/micropython-samples/astronomy/README.md

 ## 1.2 Licensing and acknowledgements

-The code was ported from C/C++ as presented in "Astronomy on the Personal Computer" by Montenbruck and Pfleger, with mathematical improvements contributed by Marcus Mendenhall and Raul Kompaß.
-Raul Kompaß substantially improved the accuracy when using 32-bit floating point.
+Some code was ported from C/C++ as presented in "Astronomy on the Personal Computer" by Montenbruck and Pfleger, with mathematical improvements contributed by Marcus Mendenhall and Raul Kompaß.
+I (Peter Hinch) performed the port and enabled support for timezones.
+Raul Kompaß substantially improved the accuracy when run on hardware with 32-bit floating point.

 The sourcecode exists in the book and also on an accompanying CD-R. The file `CDR_license.txt` contains a copy of the license file on the disk, which contains source, executable code, and databases.
-This module (obviously) only references the source.
-I am not a lawyer; I have no idea of the legal status of code translated from sourcecode in a published work.
+This module only references the source.
+I have not spotted any restrictions on use in the book.
+I am not a lawyer; I have no idea of the legal status of code based on sourcecode in a published work.

 ## 1.3 Installation